replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Use bg-dark-surface for elevated surfaces like cards, inputs, dropdowns
 - Use border-dark-border for borders and dividers
 - Maintain strong contrast between layers in dark mode

+Persistence:
+- Theme preference is stored in 'theme' cookie
+- Theme cookie is cleared on logout
+- Default theme is dark

+Hydration:
+- Use suppressHydrationWarning on elements where hydration mismatches are expected and harmless (e.g. testing attributes, timestamps)
+- For dynamic content that differs between server and client, use useEffect to update the content after initial render
+- Avoid using browser-only APIs in the initial render (window, document, etc)